xvalme/ComputerNetworks2024/lab2_review.md

 In the case of the workbench router, we can simply use /ip route add dst-address=XXX.XXX.XXX.XXX/XX gateway=YYY.YYY.YYY.YYY to send everything that should go to dst-address to the machine with the gateway address.

 ### What are the paths followed by the packets in the experiments carried out and why?
+When we remove the route to 172.16.10.0/2 via TUX4,and ping TUX3 from TUX2 what happens is that the ICMP packets won´t reach the destination directly, TUX3, since it does not know how to reach that diferent network. ### TODO

 ### How to configure NAT in a commercial router?
+In our case the router at the workbench has NAT on by default.
+To re-activate it, one can use  /ip firewall nat enable 0.

 ### What does NAT do?
 A NAT is meant to perform a network address translation, and the name suggests.
 This basically allows one to configure a network with the IPs he want and opening to the internet only one IP, from which the traffic is sent from/to the network.
 For instance, we can configure a network just as we did, with the diferent IPs, without conflicting with other networks that could be using the same IPs.
+If we want to connect to the outside Internet, our packets are changed by the NAT to have a diferent address, that is available on the internet, so that it serves as a "front dor" to our network.
+The services we are contacting then answer to the IP given by the NAT, it captures the packets, and then changes the IP headers again to the original ones.
+It allows multiple devices on a private network to share a single public IP address for internet access.